marta-rakowska/dareit-cloud-challenge/task_7/README.md

 9. On the branch, modify the code of the main.tf to add a new bucket.
 10. Open a pull request.

+Throughout this part of the challenge, I learned:
+- how to create CI/CD pipelines,
+- what Software Development Life Cycle is.

+Technologies used during the task:
+- Terraform
+- GitHub Actions

 ## Solution

 You can find my solution [here](https://github.com/marta-rakowska/dareit-cloud-challenge-task-7).